Luttrell Vetoes One Resolution, Refuses to Sign Another

 In the letters dated Friday to commission chairwoman Heidi Shafer and released Monday, April 16, Luttrell said the resolution extending Bolton’s contract to work with the commission has “technical defects and doesn’t follow county purchasing policies.”

-The veto continues a difference of opinion between him and most of the commission who have been to court over the commission’s attempt to hire its own legal counsel, similar to the Memphis City Council’s use of its own attorney independent of the city attorney.
+The veto continues a difference of opinion between Luttrell and most of the commission, who have been to court over the commission’s attempt to hire its own legal counsel, similar to the Memphis City Council’s use of its own attorney independent of the city attorney.

 Luttrell contends the county charter works differently.